Shaimus

 Shaimus was an alternative rock band that formed in Boston, Massachusetts in 2004.
-They are best known for their songs "All of This" and "Like a Fool," which appeared in Guitar Hero and Rock Band 2, respectively.
 The band made an appearance in the 2010 film The Roommate, which features the songs "Let Go" and "Tie You Down" and includes on-screen performances by Brousseau, Brown and Raassina as members of actor Cam Gigandet's fictional band.
 As of 2010, Shaimus resided in Los Angeles.

 Background

 Shaimus formed in November 2004 when all five original members attended Berklee College of Music.
 The band moved to Los Angeles, where they released two self-produced albums independently.
 Shaimus licensed their first album's music to MTV and signed a publishing deal with North Star Media in 2009, leading to song placements on TV shows such as One Tree Hill and the 2010 film The Roommate.
 They signed a "Friends" deal with MySpace Music the same year, which led to their music video for "Like a Fool" being featured on the front page of the MySpace Music site.
 In early 2009, original guitarist Dave Middleton quit the band.
 He was replaced by lead singer Phil Beaudreau's brother, Lou, a few months later.

 Shaimus embarked on West Coast tours in 2006 and 2009.
 The Seattle PI's "Big Blog" recommended them as one of their top 8 weekend ideas in November 2009.